wsatchmo/Project_Golden_Geese/README.md

     ...}
 ```

-•If you make any changes in the **login.js** file, please be sure to input your own Firebase Config information first, so as to not mess with other users' previously saved work.
-The Firebase config is as follow:
+•If you make any changes in the **login.js** file, please be sure to input your own Firebase config information (found in Firebase project settings) first so there is no chance you overwrite another user's previously saved work.
+The Firebase config is as follows:

 ```js
 //Replace this config object with your own Firebase configuration ↓↓↓